hashicorp/terraform-website/content/source/docs/enterprise/private/preflight-installer.html.md

 * PostgreSQL version 9.4 or greater
 * User with the ability to create/modify/read tables and indices on all schemas created
-  * If the user can not create extensions (ie is not a superuser), then the extensions listed below must be created first
+  * If it's not feasible to have a user with "CREATE EXTENSION", then create the [extensions](#extensions) below before installation
 * The following PostgreSQL schemas must be installed into the database: `rails`, `vault`, `registry`

 To create schemas in PostgreSQL, the `CREATE SCHEMA` command is used.
 So to